 Talking with Family in the Waiting Room – How I Do It

-- Tell them initially whether it went well or whether there were challenges – I say something like it went very smooth, or it was more challenging than what it typical, and then explain why.
+2. Tell them initially whether it went well or whether there were challenges – I say something like it went very smooth, or it was more challenging than what is typical, and then explain why.

-- Explain what was done – take your time in this part
+4. Explain what was done – take your time in this part, and answer questions

 Good luck, you will do great!